Skip to main content

 a.
 Individual Life Insurance

-The Individual Long-Term Savings Insurance (SIALP) is configured as individual life insurance different from those provided for in article 51 of this Law (social security systems: pension plans, social security mutual societies, insured pension plans, corporate social security plans and private insurance that exclusively covers the risk of severe dependency or great dependency), which does not cover contingencies other than survival or death, in which the taxpayer himself is the contracting party, insured and beneficiary except in the case of death.
+The Individual Long-Term Savings Insurance (SIALP) is configured as an individual life insurance different from those provided for in article 51 of this Law (social security systems: pension plans, mutual social security funds, insured pension plans, company social security plans and private insurance that covers exclusively the risk of severe or great dependency), which do not cover contingencies other than survival or death, in which the taxpayer himself is the contractor, insured and beneficiary except in the case of death.

-In the terms of the contract, it will be expressly and prominently stated that it is an Individual Long-Term Savings Insurance and its acronym (SIALP) is reserved for contracts entered into as of January 1, 2015 that meet the established requirements. in this Law.
+The contract terms and conditions shall expressly and prominently state that this is an Individual Long-Term Savings Insurance and its acronym (SIALP) is reserved for contracts signed after 1 January 2015 that meet the requirements set out in this Law.

-Long-Term Savings Plans can be implemented through one or successive Individual Long-Term Life Insurance.
+Long-Term Savings Plans can be implemented through one or successive Long-Term Individual Life Insurance Plans.

 b.
 Deposits and financial contracts